openghg/openghg/doc/source/api/index_devapi.rst

 Metadata handling
 ^^^^^^^^^^^^^^^^^

-These handle the assignment and standardisation of metadata.
+These handle the assignment and standardisation of meta`data`.

 Attributes
 **********